stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

 An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” will have a tremendously negative affect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?

+Given our culture's current approach to education, using an AI tool to cut corners makes perfect sense.
+The reigning model of education imagines education in economic terms, as a series of transactions between students and teachers that centers on the production of educational artifacts.
+Products are submitted to teachers and then compensated by a grade and the right to move to another level of the game.
+If the goal is merely to receive a good grade and level up, then it makes perfect sense to cut corners and save the time and effort in the manufacture of educational artifacts.
+But is that the purpose of education?
+I am struck by [Lydia Cao and Chris Dede's](https://bpb-us-e1.wpmucdn.com/websites.harvard.edu/dist/a/108/files/2023/08/Cao_Dede_final_8.4.23.pdf) thoughts on this point:

+> “An education that is heavily focused on products reduces learning to a transaction, exchanging a product for a grade, rather than providing a transformative human experience.
+Learning is much more than generating a product; in fact, the essence of learning is in the process – the journey rather than the destination.
+Learning to write is not primarily about producing a well-structured piece of text but about developing the capacity to organize one’s ideas, connect these to others’ ideas, analyze claims, synthesize insights, and fulfill our fundamental need to communicate with and learn from others.
+Similarly, learning a new language is much more than being able to speak in that tongue; bilingualism is about learning another style of thinking, taking on a different cultural identity, and embodying an alternative way of being and living in the world” (3).

 As [Joshua Thorpe argues](https://wonkhe.com/blogs/the-real-risk-of-generative-ai-is-a-crisis-of-knowledge/),